djangocon/2025.djangocon.eu/djangocon_2025/content/information/venue/0venue.md

 <h1 style="font-size:25px" class="cfp-title"><u>TALBOT HOTEL STILLORGAN</u></h1>
 <!-- location  -->

 Discover the vibrant spirit of DjangoCon Europe 2025 at **Talbot Hotel Stillorgan**, nestled in the heart of Dublin.
-Just minutes from the bustling **Silicon Docks** tech hub and a short walk from the city center, this venue offers the perfect blend of convenience and charm.
-With its proximity to the river and Dublin's iconic landmarks, Talbot Hotel Stillorgan sets the stage for an unforgettable conference experience.
+Just minutes from the bustling **Silicon Docks**Located in Stillorgan, approximately 7km from Dublin's city center, this venue combines modern amenities with Irish hospitality.
+The Talbot Hotel Stillorgan is well-connected to the city via regular public transport and offers easy access to both Dublin's business district and cultural attractions.
+With excellent conference facilities and comfortable accommodations, it provides an ideal setting for DjangoCon Europe 2025.

 <em>
   Talbot Hotel Stillorgan,
   Stillorgan Rd,